richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 that attend do spend more time on the platform) of 17-20% percent at the start <!-- number from paper -->
 and 4% after 10-20 days <!-- number from calculation below -->,
-where a certicate increased engagement 8-9% during the entire course.
+where a certificate increased engagement 8-9% during the entire course.
 <!-- From figure 3 and https://www.graphreader.com/ -->
 <!-- free was 1.74, paid was 1.81 -->